SystemSpace/Compendium/compendium.rst

 How many levels of security clearance are there in RISEN?
   It works downward, 0 being the highest clearance - 128 is the lowest.

+What do TSUKI personnel look like?
+  For RISENII: In function they wear dark suit-like clothing with the orange two dashes // on them (usually expanded quite far up), as well as a name and small void for verification.

+  SYNAPSE officials do sometimes wear bodysuits, which are kinda glass-like wiwth these triangle shapes wihich reflect space.

 Is the original user who created SYNAPSE still around?
   Sadly, no. But it was taken over by someone else.